pwr-Solaar/Solaar/docs/index.md

 - If some icons appear broken in the application, make sure you've properly configured the Gtk theme and icon theme in your control panel.

-- There are several implementations of the system tray.
-Some of these have problems that can result in missing or wrong-sized icons.
+- Solaar normally uses icon names for its icons, which in some system tray implementatations results in missing or wrong-sized icons.
+  The `--tray-icon-size` option forces Solaar to use icon files of appropriate size for tray icons instead, which produces better results in some system tray implementatations.
+  To use icon files close to 32 pixels in size use `--tray-icon-size=32`.

 - The icon in the system tray can show up as 'black on black' in dark themes or as non-symbolic when the theme uses symbolic icons.
 This is due to problems